Farmhouse Interior Design Style

 Design-wise, you probably have a collection of antiques and heirlooms, but struggle with knowing how to use them in your home.
 You are very nostalgic and may have a hard time editing through all the neat things you have acquired over the years.
 Finding a way to make things look cohesive may be a struggle for you.
 Also, you may want to break out of your monochromatic mold.
 Your home is probably more on the messy side, and want to know how to display your things and keep them organized at the same time.

-The Farmhouse interior design style is one of the most persistent trends at the moment, however its origins date back centuries.
+The Farmhouse interior design style is one of the most persistent trends at the moment, however, its origins date back centuries.
 The style originates from an agricultural-heavy America; small and rural farms.
-Today though, the history, traditions and characteristics are seen working cohesively with more modern features of our homes.
+Today though, the history, traditions, and characteristics are seen working cohesively with more modern features of our homes.
 Working agricultural features, such as wood and metal, this injects a rustic edge.
+If you’re looking for farmhouse kitchen trends, check out the article we were featured in: Annie and Oak.

 This style often includes: